Linaro/OpenCSD/HOWTO.md

 variable telling the build scripts where to find the library is needed.
 If the `CSTRACE_PATH` variable is not defined the compilation will still be successful, but handling of CoreSight trace data won't be supported.

+When compiling Perf, some perl libraries may not be present on the host system.
+Adding the "NO_LIBPERL=1" option will prevent the build script from complaining too much.

 At the end of the compilation a new perf binary is available in `tools/perf/`